leinad1313/CSVProject/README.md

 Javascript (JQuery) 3.4.1,
 Canvasjs 1.8.1

-Firstly create a database called csv in MySQL then import the dump I provided.
+Create a database called csv in MySQL then import the dump I provided.
 You also need to edit $this->_conn(mysqli_connect) in the /classes/Database.php.

-On the basis of my webserver setup it may be nedded to rewrite the paths to all files in HTML and javascript context.
+I set this up on an XAMPP Server so there can be issues with paths and related elements.

 --------------------------
-# Table information
+# Table information (only needed if an import was unsuccessful)

-In the table csvinformation you add 3 columns: Tabellenname(Varchar), Datum(Datetime), TabellenID(Int, Primary, AI).
+In the table csvinformation are 3 columns: Tabellenname(Varchar), Datum(Datetime), TabellenID(Int, Primary, AI).

-For the table csvdata you create 17 colums in following order:  Hauptartikelnr(Varchar), Artikelname(Varchar) , Hersteller(Varchar), Beschreibung(Varchar), Materialangaben(Varchar), Geschlecht(Varchar), Produktart(Varchar)
+Table csvdata 17 colums in following order:  Hauptartikelnr(Varchar), Artikelname(Varchar)
+, Hersteller(Varchar), Beschreibung(Varchar), Materialangaben(Varchar), Geschlecht(Varchar), Produktart(Varchar)
 , Ärmel(Varchar), Bein(Varchar), Kragen(Varchar), Herstellung(Varchar), Taschenart(Varchar), Grammatur(Varchar)
 , Material(Varchar), Ursprungsland(Varchar), Bildname(Varchar), TabellenID(Int).